syncfusion-content/winui-docs/winui/Avatar-view/visual-styles.md

 # Visual Styles in WinUI AvatarView

-The `AvatarView` control provides the ability to customize visual styles, offering a selection of built-in styles.
-The `AvatarShape` property can be used to configure the visual style of the AvatarView control with any of the available options, including:
+`AvatarView` control allows for customization of visual styles by providing a range of built-in styles.
+You can configure the visual style of your avatar using the `AvatarShape` property and select from the available options, such as:

 * Custom
 * Circle